The Pictish Trail: Future Echoes (2016)

 In September 2016, Pictish Trail (without "The" in its name) released a new album, Future Echoes, produced by Adem.
 It featured the singles "Far Gone" and "Dead Connection".
 A full tour followed the released, with the band featuring members of Lost Map signees Tuff Love.
 Around the same time, Lynch and members of Tuff Love also toured with Malcolm Middleton as his backing band.

 Together with his band, Lynch supported Scottish singer-songwriter KT Tunstall once more, this time at her open air gig at the Kelvingrove Bandstand in Glasgow in August 2017.

 Thumb World (2020 to present)

 Thumb World released in February 2020, featuring the singles Double Sided, Lead Balloon and Turning Back.
 The album received positive reviews from critics, with Jamie Bowman of The Skinny describing it as "funny, beautiful and life-affirming".

 In April 2020, amid the COVID-19 outbreak, Lynch was featured in a Guardian article about the Lost Map Records residency project on Eigg, in light of the UK-wide lockdown.

 Personal life

-Lynch lives on Eigg with his partner, Sarah Boden, and their son and daughter.
+Lynch lives on Eigg with his family.